schooltool-project/schooltool-book/source/flourish.rst

 Let’s review some of these:

- * The ``schooltool.skin.flourish`` `resource library <https://pypi.python.org/pypi/zc.resourcelibrary>`_ is inserted in the header (<head> element) of the page and it’s in charge of including CSS and Javascript files taking care of dependencies between “sublibraries”.
+ * The ``schooltool.skin.flourish`` `resource library <https://pypi.python.org/pypi/zc.resourcelibrary>`_ is inserted in the header (<head> element) of the page and it’s in charge of including CSS and Javascript files taking care of dependencies between “sublibraries".
  * A few `providers <https://pypi.python.org/pypi/zope.contentprovider>`_ are used in this template.
 Providers are just view components that filter and prepare their subcomponents for rendering.
 This way a full page can be built by merging several small and focused components.
 The providers in this template render the navigational area at the top of the page.
- * A second template is referenced as the ``page_template`` attribute of the ``Page`` which is used for rendering the “main content area” of the page.
+ * A second template is referenced as the ``page_template`` attribute of the ``Page`` which is used for rendering the “main content area" of the page.

 Page template
 +++++++++++++